A UNITING CHURCH MULTI CENTRE CONGREGATION

-There is an answering machine available which is checked regularly, as are email.
+The Office is attended on Wednesday from 9am-3pm.
+There is an answering machine available which is checked regularly, as are emails.

 The Charlestown & Garden Suburb Uniting Church is committed to The Five Practices of Fruitful Congregations.
 These practices reveal the love of God to us, and to the world through us.
 We strive to live these practices into each moment of our individual and corporate lives.

 THE FIVE PRACTICES OF FRUITFUL CONGREGATIONS

 Welcome one another just as Christ has welcomed you, for the glory

 of God.
 Romans 15:7